 Below are five takeaways that we gleaned from their training to ensure teachers enter the school year confident and knowledgeable.

-In order to encourage teacher buy-in, the primary focus of technology trainings should begin with goal-oriented learning outcomes, not features and functionality.
+In order to encourage teacher buy-in, the primary focus of technology training sessions should begin with goal-oriented learning outcomes, not features and functionality.
 Encourage teachers to ask themselves, “What problems do I face in the classroom?
 What are the desired student outcomes?”
-Once identified and established, introduce technology into the conversation by explaining how digital tools help solve problems and enhance or improve the classroom learning experience.
+Once identified and established, introduce technology into the conversation by explaining how digital tools help solve problems and enhance or improve the classroom learning experience

 Similar to a classroom full of students, educators possess different learning styles and levels of subject-matter expertise.
 Make back-to-school training relevant for teachers by providing them with multiple learning opportunities and sessions to choose from.
 This way educators have the power to customize their own schedule and attend the training sessions that are most necessary for their professional development.